 Fifty years previously, Pablo Picasso had drawn a Dove for Amnesty International.
 This inspired our creative team at Celestial to suggest that we recreate Picasso’s iconic symbol of freedom by assembling our drones in a formation that would see a giant 3D version of the bird flying around the world in a stunning display of hope and liberty.

-And so the concept behind the Art for Amnesty ‘Freedom Flight’ film was born.
+And so the concept behind the Amnesty International ‘Freedom Flight’ film was born.
 The aim of the project was to use Celestial’s creative technology combined with immersive cinematic photography, music and poetry, to tell a profound story of connection and solidarity, inspiring new audiences to stand up for universal human rights.

 We’re passionate about using our technology for good.
 To then work for Amnesty International, the largest independent human rights movement in the world, known for its strong ethical values, on such a highly original and creative concept was a dream project for the Celestial team.